Henry Corrales

-Henry Corrales (born August 11, 1986), is an American mixed martial artist currently competing in the Featherweight division of Bellator MMA.
-A professional since 2011, he has also competed for King of the Cage, where he is the former Featherweight and Bantamweight Champion.
+Henry Corrales (born August 11, 1986), is an American mixed martial artist currently competing in the Featherweight division.
+A professional since 2011, he has competed for of Bellator MMA and King of the Cage, where he is the former Featherweight and Bantamweight Champion.

 Background

 Born in Moraga, California and raised in La Mirada, California, Corrales attended La Mirada High School.
 Growing up in rough neighborhoods, Corrales got into street fights constantly and eventually participated in a mixed martial arts bout at the age of 23.

 Mixed martial arts career

 Early career

 Corrales made his professional debut in the spring of 2011, winning his first six fights before being given a title shot for the King of the Cage Featherweight Championship.
 Corrales won via split decision, and defended his title once before dropping down to the Bantamweight division.
 He defeated then-KOTC Bantamweight Champion Alejandro Garcia at KOTC: Slugfest on June 5, 2014, to hold both titles.

 Corrales defended each title once more before signing with Bellator MMA in mid-2015.